Skyfrei/Saya/README.md

 possible decisions to win the game.

 # How can you collaborate
+## MAYBE USE A CIRCULAR BUFFER INSTEAD OF A VECTOR
 - Bug finding in the game in case i have missed something such as times when Id get undefined behaviours.
 - Probably nulll pointer mem access here as i have implemented null pointers for actions.
 - Ideas on how to continue the Reinforcement learning and stuff i could add to it.
 Maybe additions to algorithms DQN and PPO and maybe ideas about adding SARSA too.